-At Brayden Automation we strive to have a positive influence on both our local and global communities.
+Brayden strives to have a positive influence on both our local and global communities.
 By focusing on the enhancement of our youth and community we hope to help build a better future.
-BAC and its employees are involved in several volunteer programs including the organizations listed below.
+Brayden and its employees are involved in several volunteer programs including the organizations listed below throughout the year.

 Hands & Feet Project

-In February of 2011 BAC was presented with an opportunity to go beyond our local community and support a program that allows us to not only help youth and reduce poverty, but utilize our skills as a company to increase energy efficiency.
+In February of 2011 Brayden Automation was presented with an opportunity to go beyond our local community and support a program that allows us to not only help youth and reduce poverty, but utilize our skills as a company to increase energy efficiency.

 The Hands & Feet Project (H&F) works to provide and care for orphans and abandoned children in Jacmel, Haiti.
 Started by the band Audio Adrenaline in 2004, they now care for over 80 children ranging in age from newborns to teenagers.
 They are currently working towards adding additional housing to support an even larger number of children, and hope to care for over 1,000 children in the next five years.

 Due to unstable electric supply from the local utility, H&F frequently relies on battery power to keep the orphanages running.
 BAC donated two 9388B Energy Sentry units and all the equipment necessary for two of the H&F orphanages to assist in stabilizing electric use for the buildings.
 Efficiently managing H&F’s electric loads is crucial to ensure the batteries are kept at maximum capacity to compensate for the volatile power supply and keep the buildings in operation.

 If you would like to know more about the H&F Project and how you can help Click Here.